 The Foundation course includes video material that is approximately 2 hours in length.

 In addition to video, the accompanying reading material could take some additional time to read in depth, although only the video lecture material is directly tested.
-The posttest is 30 questions and could be completed in under an hour.
+The posttest is 25 questions and can be completed in 30 minutes.
 The program evaluation takes 10 minutes to complete.

-The Alternative Question Formats course video is 30 minutes.
+The Alternative Question Formats course videos total about 80 minutes.
 In addition to video, the accompanying reading material could take some additional time to read in depth, although only the video lecture material is directly tested.
-The posttest is 10 questions and could be completed in under 30 minutes.
+The posttest is 20 questions and could be completed in under 30 minutes.
 The program evaluation takes 10 minutes to complete.